In March 1892, when she was age 19, Fannie married Hugh J. Jeffries ( ? - ? ).

 She worked to support herself and her daughter.

-It's thought that John was the same "John Madison Cross" whose brother Haley Patrick Cross was married to Fannie's sister Mary Ann.
+It's thought that John's relative Haley Patrick Cross was married to Fannie's sister Mary Ann.

 In 1930, the Crosses lived at Richeyville, Washington County and in 1932 in West Pike Run Township, perhaps the same place.